rizkysitohang3/linebot-chitoge/README.md

 this is simple LINE bot written in python.
  Change your token on `.env` file.
- Token on the `.env` file was unvalid
+ Token on the `.env` file was invalid